 Parking Requirements.
 In addition to the required parking for the existing home. the property owner must demonstrate that one (1) on-site parking space is available for an IADU.
 A property owner bears the burden of showing by a preponderance of the evidence that sufficient parking is available.
 In cases where attached garage conversions are done to create an IADU, replacement of on-site parking spaces are required for the primary dwelling in a number equal to the parking spaces eliminated by such IADU.

 Water Availability.
-Applications for an IADU must include submittal of a written approval from the water company servicing the property stating that sufficient water is available for the IADU.
+Applications for an IADU must include submittal of a written approval from the water company servicing the property stating that sufficient water is available for the IADU and that the IADU complies with all applicable water service requirements.

-Owner Occupancy. be occupied asThe primary dwelling or the IADU must have owner occupancy.
-An application for an IADU shall include evidence of owner occupancy.
+Owner Occupancy.
+The primary dwelling or the IADU must be occupied as the owner’s primary residence.
+An application for an IADU shall include evidence of occupancy as the owner’s primary residence.

 Number of IADUs per Lot.
 Only one IADU is allowed per lot.

-IADU Design Standards.
+IADU Standards.

-An approved building permit is required for all IADUs before an IADU is constructed. ll other applicable provisions of this chapter and the Town of Brighton Code must be met before an IADU can be rented.
+An approved building permit is required for all IADUs before an IADU is constructed.

+Before an IADU can be rented, all other applicable provisions of this chapter and the Town of Brighton Code must be met.
 Existing non-compliant IADUs may come into compliance by receiving a permit and verifying existing work was done according to code.

-The design and size of an IADU shall conform to all applicable building, fire. and health codes, including applicable water service requirements.
+The IADU shall conform to all applicable building, fire. and health codes, including applicable water service requirements and sewer, black-water tank, or septic requirements.

 Conversions of an existing space to an IADU will require compliance with safety requirements per building code including. but not limited to, egress windows with window wells in case of emergency, close off door(s) if needed between the IADU and main unit, and sufficient HVAC and climate control for the IADU.